NPIN Funding Feed

 computers rather than people.

-NPIN Funding Feed – Stay current with private and federal funding opportunities for community-based HIV/AIDS, Viral Hepatitis, STD, and TB service organizations.
+NPIN currently provides a funding feed to prevention partners.
+The funding feed helps you stay current with private and federal funding opportunities for community-based HIV/AIDS, Viral Hepatitis, STD, and TB service organizations.

 In general, the first thing you need is something called a news reader.